-So what are we doing in the meanwhile?
-And so there’s a lot of opportunity there.
-And I do, I do feel like, those are the cracks that we talked about.
-Yeah, the light gets in.
-Yeah, they create opportunities to do things where the regular market has made those things inaccessible.
+So what are we doing in the meanwhile, and so there's a lot of opportunity there.
+And I do, I do feel like, those are the cracks that we talked about, yeah, the light gets in there create opportunities to do things where the regular market has made those things inaccessible.
+I

 Qasim Virjee 55:29

-I think that tell us a little bit about the new project, because I think it’s an evolution of this, the book, the book has 300 recipes.
+think that tell us a little bit about the new project, because I think it's an evolution of this, the book, the book has 300 recipes.
+So

 Len Senater 55:36

-So it’s 100 different recipes by 100 different chefs who have cooked at the dinner over the last 10 years.
-So as we ran into COVID, you know, I had to sort of shut down the majority of all of the sort of in person activity that we did.
+that's 100 different recipes by 100 different chefs who have cooked at the depth dinner over the last 10 years.
+So as we ran into COVID, you know, I had to sort of shut down the majority of all of this sort of in person activity that we did.
 So we kind of had to reinvent a new model as a pickup only food venue.
 So we still invited guest cooks, they would come in, they would develop a menu.
 But it was for pickup only we were doing that twice a week, we had to shut down the brunches and the private events.
 And so we kind of went back to a skeleton kind of operation.
 But, you know, what we learned was that this pickup model actually had other strengths and weaknesses, and that we could do a higher volume that we could use to be able to fit right in the space.
 So we were able to offset that.
-But while we were sort of navigating this COVID space, try it again, think what can I do with what I’ve got I have this surplus time capacity now.
-And we you know, we were hitting this 10 year mark, and I decided why don’t we do something that supports the community of cooks that we have and tells the story of what we’ve done.
-So I decided I wanted to make a cookbook that told the story of the depth or the showcase this incredible diversity of talents.
-I’ve never really seen a book that actually looks like the people who cook in the city.
+But while we were sort of navigating this COVID space, tried, again, to think of what can I do with what I've got I have this surplus time capacity now.
+And we you know, we were hitting this 10 year mark, and I decided why don't we do something that supports the community of cooks that we have and tells the story of what we've done.
+So I decided I wanted to make a cookbook that told the story of the debonair, that showcase this incredible diversity of talents.
+I've never really seen a book that actually looks like the people who cook in the city.
 Yeah, so we have 80 different nationalities in this one book.
 And then I did some due diligence and did some research, I quickly discovered that the only business model worse than the food business model is the fruit cookbook business model.
-So it became clear.
-So essential to the Deaf learners.
-ETHOS is people get paid for what they do, we might be able to pay a lot.
-But we dignify and we respect we don’t get people to do things for free for exposure, right?
-If I was going to invite 100 People, I’m going to pay them all an honorarium for being in it.
+So it became clear, so essential to the depth dinners.
+ETHOS is people get paid for what they do, we might not be able to pay a lot.
+But we dignify and we respect we don't get people to do things for free for exposure, right?
+If I was going to invite 100 People, I'm going to pay them all an honorarium for being in it.
 And I realized that that was simply not going to be possible with the kind of money that was available for Canadian cookbook for a brand that may not be well known.
-It’s not a celebrity chef.
+It's not a celebrity chef.
 So we put it took it to Kickstarter.
-And that’s really a big lesson there with 10 years of building a community who genuinely cares about what we’re doing what we’re trying to do, who we support, they really rallied around this project.
+And that's really a big lesson there with 10 years of building a community who genuinely cares about what we're doing what we're trying to do, who we support, they really rallied around this project.
 So this Kickstarter for the cookbook, ended up becoming the most funded Canadian cookbook project ever.
 Wow.
-And we were able to sell over 700 advanced copies of the book that didn’t yet exist and raise enough money to take the photographer to hire amazing photographers and new high tech.
-She herself was one of the cooks glaube, looked at the deaf enter, and has now become a published cookbook, food photographer.
-This is her third cookbook.
-And, and we been creating this book and so we’ve been we’re, we’re, we’re if we shot in like 97 out of the 100 recipes already in the farm.
-And we’re interviewing all of the chefs and talking to them about their relationships to food.
-And again, not necessarily being professional chefs, these are a huge range of diverse kinds of people who have done her sharing their recipes.
-And there’s so much incredible storytelling in there, that’s not going to fit into the book, that we’re actually thinking of trying to build out a podcast that really unpacks the stories of the food.
-Yeah.
-And in in anticipation of the book, which has just recently been picked up by Simon and Schuster.
-Congratulations to the whole community.
-That’s yeah, but But you know, when you get in with a big company like that, you kind of get in line with all the other projects they have in development.
-So it’s a big sales cycle and stuff.
-So it’s not going to be in the world till 2023.
-So in the meantime, what do we do to kind of build anticipation for what’s going to be in there.
-And so we’re looking at, at telling those stories, amplifying those voices in some interesting way.
-And I’m actually looking at taking a little bit of a break after 10 years of this, I’m actually kind of gearing up for a sabbatical.
-We’re talking about themes and overlapping cycles and periods.
-So when I was 25, I took a year off and traveled around the world now I just turned 50.
-So congratulations, you made it.
-Maybe I’ll do that again.
-So their quarterly report, I’ll check in every 25 years.
-We’ll do it again when I’m 75 Probably won’t do it when I’m 100.
-So you know, his well Carpe Diem, man.
+And we were able to sell over 700 advanced copies of the book that didn't yet exist and raise enough money to take the photographer to hired amazing photographers hitting the hot chick.
+She herself was one of the cooks Wow, looked at the dinner, and has now become a published cookbook. food photographer.
+I think our third cookbook, and and we've been creating this book.
+And so we've been we're, we're if we shot in like 97 out of the 100 recipes already in the farm.
+And we're interviewing all of the chefs and talking to them about their relationships to food.
+And again, not necessarily being professional chefs, these are huge range and diverse kinds of people who have done her sharing their recipes.
+And there's so much incredible storytelling in there, that's not going to fit into the book, that we're actually thinking of trying to build out a podcast that really unpacks the stories of the food, yeah.
+And into in anticipation of the book, which has just recently been picked up by Simon and Schuster, congratulations to the whole community that said, Yeah, but But you know, when you get in with a big company like that, you kind of get in line with all the other projects they have in development.
+So it's, there's a big sales cycle and stuff.
+So it's not going to be in the world till 2023.
+So in the meantime, what do we do to kind of build anticipation for what's going to be in there.
+So we're looking at, at telling those stories, amplifying those voices in some interesting way.
+And I'm actually looking at taking a little bit of a break after 10 years of this, I'm actually kind of gearing up for a sabbatical to talking about themes and overlapping cycles and periods.
+So when I was 25, I took a year off and traveled around the world.
+And now I just turned 50.
+So congratulations, you need it.
+Maybe I'll do that again.
+So their quarterly report, I'll check in every 25 years.
+I'll do it again when I'm 75 Probably won't do it when I'm 100.
+So you know, maybe as well Carpe Diem, man.

 Qasim Virjee 59:40

 So what do you have plans for that year?
-Well abroad or a year off?
-I should say
+Well abroad or you're off, I should say All

 Len Senater 59:44

-All things considered, you know, it’s really hard to make those kinds of plans.
-We’re not out of the woods yet.
+things considered, you know, it's really hard to make those kinds of plans.
+We're not out of the woods yet.
 Oh, definitely.
-So if COVID has been one thing, it’s been an exercise and living in the moment, right, but so yeah, I definitely hope to do some traveling.
-I definitely hope to do some eating, you know, and And rest and you know, but also sort of gather wool and sort of sort through the experiences of the last 10 years, and use them to sort of define where I want to take the tepin or next.
+So if COVID has been one thing, it's been an exercise in living in the moment, right.
+But so yeah, I definitely hope to do some traveling.
+I definitely hope to do some eating, you know, and Does unrest and you know, but also sort of gather wool and sort of sort through the experiences of the last 10 years, and use them to sort of define where I want to take the dip in our next?